raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Inline Type Declarations

-You can declare inline/anonymous types everywhere a type can be referenced other than in a Type Expression.
+You can declare inline/anonymous types everywhere a type can be referenced except in a Type Expression.

 ```yaml
 #%RAML 1.0